 That's if he stays healthy, as the Vikings wide receiver has missed six games over his first two NFL seasons.
 And if quarterback Sam Bradford can develop better consistency as a deep thrower.
-And more importantly, if the Vikings' offensive line additions solve a problem that was crippling in 2016 and give Bradford time to throw deep at all.
+And more importantly, if the Vikings' offensive line additions solve a problem that was crippling in 2016 by giving Bradford time to throw deep at all.

 If those three boxes are checked, we could see Diggs soaring.

 He came close to reaching another stratosphere in 2016, finishing with 903 receiving yards even while missing three games.
-And Friday he showcased his precision route running again, reminding us why there's still untapped potential in the 23-year-old.
+And Friday, he showcased his precision route running again, reminding us there's still untapped potential in the 23-year-old.

 Diggs piled up 64 yards on four catches, all in just the three drives before the Vikings' first-team offense sat down for the night.
 The highlight was a 39-yard deep connection that helped to set up a field goal.

 He's still growing as a receiver at his young age.
-But Diggs' fundamental skill base is impressive early on, and it should propel him forward fast.
+But Diggs' fundamental skill base is already impressive, and it should propel him forward fast.

 Dalvin Cook Is About to Leave a Lot of Bruises on Defenders Around the NFL

 Watching Dalvin Cook run is painful, and not in a bad way.
 He can make you feel actual pain as pads clash and he keeps on trucking.

 Tackling the Vikings rookie running back doesn't look like an enjoyable experience.
 It wasn't throughout his time dominating for Florida State when Cook averaged 4.19 yards after contact, per PFF.
 Or when he ran for 1,600-plus yards in two straight seasons.